ShanmukhaNaadhAravapalli/llddemo/src/behavioral/readMe.md

 The Memento pattern allows you to save and restore the previous state of an object without revealing the details of its implementation.
 It acts like a "snapshot" that can be stored and used to revert an object to a previous state.\
 When It's Used: This pattern is very common in applications that require undo/redo functionality, such as text editors, graphic design software, or even a game where you can save and load your progress.
 It's also used in transaction management systems to roll back operations if an error occurs.\
 Why It's Widespread: The Memento pattern directly addresses a very common and important application feature—the ability to undo an action.
 Its simple, clean separation of roles (Originator, Memento, and Caretaker) makes it straightforward to implement and integrate into existing systems without breaking encapsulation.\
-Key Features of the Memento Design Pattern:/ 1.Originator: The Originator class represents the object whose state needs to be saved and restored.
-It creates and retrieves Mementos to capture and restore its state./
+Key Features of the Memento Design Pattern
+- 1.`Originator`: The Originator class represents the object whose state needs to be saved and restored.
+It creates and retrieves Mementos to capture and restore its state.\
-2.Memento: The Memento class encapsulates the state of the Originator object.
-It provides methods for retrieving and setting the state, but it doesn’t expose its internal structure./
+- 2.`Memento`: The Memento class encapsulates the state of the Originator object.
+It provides methods for retrieving and setting the state, but it doesn’t expose its internal structure.\
-3.Caretaker: The Caretaker class is responsible for storing and managing the Mementos.
-It requests Mementos from the Originator to save the state and provides Mementos back to the Originator for state restoration./
+- 3.`Caretake`r: The Caretaker class is responsible for storing and managing the Mementos.
+It requests Mementos from the Originator to save the state and provides Mementos back to the Originator for state restoration.